About 🙋♂️

 2022

-• 🎉 04/30/22 Published a paper in the Korean Journal of Medical History about debates on the health insurance system among major political groups of Korean and the US Military Government in postwar South Korea (1945-1948) [Link]
+• 🎉 Apr 30, 2022 Published a paper in the Korean Journal of Medical History about debates on the health insurance system among major political groups of Koreans and the US Military Government in postwar South Korea (1945-1948) [Link]

 Current Research Topics